Brazilian drug war: Comando Vermelho

-Despite years of violent conflict with Brazilian police and deterrent efforts such as the Police Pacifying Unit (UPP), and among conflicts with other criminal organizations, the CV maintains significant power and governance in Rio de Janeiro's favelas.
-Current issues for the CV reside in outbreaks of violence with criminal organizations for control of drug routes and turf wars with militias over territories such as their headquarters, Complexo do Alemão.
+However, despite years of violent conflicts with the Brazilian police and other criminal organizations, as well as deterrent efforts such as the Police Pacifying Unit (UPP) and the occupation of several favelas, the CV maintains significant power and governance in many of Rio de Janeiro's favelas, and, like many other organizations, has increasingly been portrayed as a "cultural icon" in some genres of Brazilian music (such as in the Proibidão, Ostentação and Automotivo sub-genres of Brazilian funk, Trap and Hip-Hop).
+Current issues for the CV reside in outbreaks of violence with criminal organizations for control of drug routes and turf wars with militias over territories, such as the Complexo do Alemão (which is sometimes considered the "headquarters" of the organization).